UofT-DSI/shell/03-assignments/BashAssignment.md

 ## Tasks
 ### Task 1: Setup your environment
-1. Download their undergraduate data package and unzip it into your directory
+1. Download their undergraduate data package: [dataset.zip](dataset.zip?raw=1)
+1. Unzip it into your directory
     * *Hint*: Consider the `unzip` command
 1. Change directory into the folder containing the data package contents
 1. To make sure we're keeping good records this time, print the current path to your working directory